 2.)
 How hard would it be to replace the employee?
 Certain employees are so valuable to your law firm that it would create a gaping hole if they were to leave.
 If it is this kind of employee, you should probably consider matching the offer so long as you can reasonably afford to pay it.
 On the other hand, if the employee is replaceable fairly easily, then that would lead to a different conclusion.

 3.)
 If you match the offer of the departing employee, will it be unfair to other employees at the firm?
-In other words, if you match the offer of this employee, to be fair, do you need to raise the salary of a number of other employees at the firm out of fairness to them and the work they perform?
+In other words, if you match the offer of this employee, to be fair, do you need to raise the salary of several other employees at the firm out of fairness to them and the work they perform?
 If this is the case, matching the offer might be financially prohibitive depending on the number of other employees who would also have to get a raise to keep the pay equal for relatively equal work.

 4.)
 If you match the offer of this departing employee, will they stay for a long while?
 In other words, if they stay a long while and they are infinitely valuable, then it may make sense to match the offer.
 But if sometime soon thereafter they are likely to get another offer elsewhere, maybe it does not make sense to match the offer if the situation is simply going to repeat itself.